A huge wave of savings

 If you choose an electronic timer, be sure it can store programming information in case of power failure.

-If you plan to replace your pump or install a new pool, consider purchasing an efficient pump (a two-speed or variable-speed model).
-You could save up to 80% on your water filtration costs as compared to a single-speed pump.
+If you’re planning to replace your pump or install a new pool, choose an efficient pump (a two-speed or variable-speed model) and save up to 80% on water filtration costs as compared to a single-speed pump.

 Choose a model of two speed pump that automates the hours at which the pump operates on high and low speeds to facilitate use and maximize savings.